The Cocktail Attire Dress Code: A Modern Man’s Guide For 2024

 Classic checks, herringbone, houndstooth, pinstripes and embroidery work well with blazers if you intend to wear separates.
 Where suits are concerned, opt for subtle patterns such as twill and sharkskin.
 The cut and colour of the suit should do most of the talking, whereas with separates you have more license to be flamboyant with patterns.

 Where shirts are concerned, patterns can be more liberally adopted so long as you don’t clash them.
 A subtle black tonal paisley shirt to wear with a black velvet jacket is a great combination of pattern complementing texture.

 You can’t get enough of it.
 Texture is your trump card when it comes to cocktail attire as it brings depth to your layers and each part of your look to life.
 Corduroy, velvet, linen, tweed, hopsack… it’s all game, especially when you’re putting together a monochrome look.

 A tonal look is a very easy styling trick that offers a sophisticated and elegant vibe perfect for cocktail attire.
-A rich green linen suit paired with an even darker green roll neck and oxblood loafers is the kind of tonal we can get behind.
+A rich green linen suit worn with an even darker green turtleneck and oxblood loafers is the kind of tonal we can get behind.